 This is the party of Donald Trump.

-He th this is what the Republicans want and he's the only messenger right now who's really pushing back.
+And he's the only messenger right now who's really pushing back.

-I saw Tim Scott's speech last night I thought it was okay but I don't think he did the right thing I think I think he should have mentioned President Trump or the President went on this morning on television on on Fox and he actually made it very clear where these things are headed.
+Or the president went on this morning on television on a Fox, and he actually made it very clear where these things are headed.

 He's the only person who articulates what they are doing to this country.

-And if the Republicans keep running away from him they won't win the House and they won't win the Senate in 2022.
+And if the Republicans keep running away from him, they won't win the House and they won't win the Senate in 2022.

-The Republican Party, it's not hard to figure out, and and I'll ask both of you if the polling bears this out.
+And I'll ask both of you if the polling bears this out.

-Got to be the party of less bureaucracy, lower taxes, secure borders, uh the party of energy independence, free and fair trade, and peace through strength.
+Got to be the party of less bureaucracy, lower taxes, secure borders, the party of energy independence, free and fair trade, and peace through strength.

 What am I missing, John McLaughlin?

-You're you're hitting all the bases, and by the way, that's how the Republicans win again, but it won't be the Republicans that figure it out.
+But it won't be the Republicans that figure it out.

 It'll be conservatives that win primaries this year and next year that actually move the agenda on those issues.

-Because those of us who remember, you know, those of us Sean, you're too young, probably you, Matt, but the uh those of us who remember when we when we worked for Ronald Reagan back in seventy six, we sat back, we organized, we elected people who believe in what we did by winning primaries, and guess what?
+But those of us who remember when we worked for Ronald Reagan back in 76, we sat back, we organized, we elected people who believe in what we did by winning primaries.

 Well, guess what?